elidickinson/eli-domain-monitor/README.md

 The script generates alerts based on configurable conditions.
 By default, it alerts for:

 - Domain expires within the configured threshold (default: 30 days)
-- Domain has a concerning status (redemptionPeriod, pendingDelete, pendingTransfer, clientHold, serverHold, serverRenewProhibited, inactive)
+- Domain has a concerning status (e.g. redemptionPeriod, pendingDelete)
 - Nameservers have changed since the last check
 - Domain doesn't exist (NXDOMAIN)
 - Error occurs while checking domain information